 What do I need to apply?

 Through an online grant application that includes a video submission, WFMN Innovators will be selected based on articulation of project proposal, community voice, lived experiences, and commitment to community-building and leadership.
-Applications are due January 10, 2019 at 5 p.m.
-An informational webinar will be held on December 11, 2018 at 6 p.m.
+The application period closed on January 10, 2019.

 Interested in applying?